Cryptocurrency Exchange Coinsquare To Add Credit Card Payment Method

 A new partnership between Canadian cryptocurrency exchange Coinsquare and payment firm Processing.com will provide Coinsquare customers with new online payments functionalities.
-These will soon be able to buy cryptocurrencies including Bitcoin, Ether, Dash, Litecoin and Bitcoin Cash, with their credit or debit cards instantly.
+These will soon be able to buy Bitcoin with their credit cards or debit cards instantly, as well as other cryptocurrencies including Ether, Dash, Litecoin and Bitcoin Cash.

 The news comes just a few weeks after several banks and credit card companies in Britain and the US banned credit card payments for buying cryptocurrencies, fearing a plunge in their value will leave customers unable to repay their debts.

 But for James Bergman, the chief revenue offering of Processing.com, cryptocurrencies are here to stay.
 Processing.com, a brand of CardConcepts Europe, provides online payments services for the e-commerce sector.
 The company has offices in the UK, the US, Europe, Australia and Brazil.

 “As digital currencies increasingly make their way into the mainstream conscious, service providers have a responsibility to ensure the broader public can access the rapidly growing blockchain ecosystem,” Bergman said.
 “Processing.com is proud to facilitate fiat currency payments of digital currencies for the general public through Visa and MasterCard transactions.”

 Operated by Canadian firm goNumericial, Coinsquare is one of the largest cryptocurrency exchange platform in the country.
 The company claims US$5 billion per year of cryptocurrency trades and over 100,000 customers.

 “It was important for us to partner with a market leading innovative payments partner,” said Cole Diamond, CEO of Coinsquare.
 “We believe that this partnership will be a further catalyst to our already exceptional growth.”